Home | About me | Contact | What's new | Privacy

 Mopeds Bicycles Cargo bicycles

-Electric cars Electric bicycles Small electric vehicles
+Electric bicycles Small electric vehicles

 Passenger vehicles with trailers Vehicles over 3.5t with trailers Buses Motor homes

-Riders Horse-drawn vehicles Pedestrians
+Cattle/domestic animals Equestrian riders Horse-drawn vehicles Pedestrians

-Streetcars Rail vehicles Slow-moving vehicles
+Streetcars/trams Rail vehicles

-Includes tractors and other vehicles that cannot exceed 25 km/h
+Includes vehicles that cannot exceed 25 km/h

 Tracked military vehicles

-Vehicles with marked hazardous cargo Vehicles carrying more than 3000 liters of
+Vehicles with marked hazardous cargo Vehicles carrying more than 3000 liters of water-pollutants

 Supplemental signs

 The German sign system uses a fair amount of "supplemental signs" (Zusatzschild).
-These are black and white rectangular or square signs mounted below a parent sign, and are used to modify or give additional information regarding the condition shown on the parent sign such as exemptions, restrictions, or more specific details.
+These are black and white rectangular signs mounted below (or occasionally above) a parent sign, which are used to modify or give additional information or context regarding the condition shown on the parent sign such as exemptions, restrictions, or more specific details.
 Supplemental signs use symbols wherever possible, but most supplemental signs use words.
 To help you decipher these signs, a complete vocabulary list is provided at the end of the signs section on page 2.

 Here are some examples to better illustrate the difference between the two types of distance signs: